lucatodeschini/fizz-buzz-kata/STEP_DESCRIPTION.md

 ```

 At this point the test `write15Lines` should pass and we're ready for commit.
+Now you can remove the `writeLines` function in the tests.

 Note: make sure all tests are passing.